 About prasoonkPrasoon Kumar grew up in the Bokaro Steel City of south Bihar, now Jharkhand.
 He studied Computer Science and Engineering in IIT Kanpur.
-For job he moved to the land of opportunity United States.
+For job he moved to the land of opportunity, United States.
 He was there in the bay area through the internet revolution of mid to late nineties.
 He spent time admiring the beautiful coastline of California among other things.
 He moved east coast to the New York after the turn of the millennium working in a brokerage startup.
-Afterwards, he is back to India for the past few years.
-He has been working in the internet startup, enjoying the city life.
+Afterwards, he is back to India for good.
+He has been working in the enterprises and internet startup, enjoying the city life.
 He has a beautiful wife, a young 5 years old daughter and 11 years old son.

 Posted on May 1, 2013, in Bangalore, Digital Media, eCommerce, Facebook, India, mobile, Mumbai, outsourcing, Pune, Restaurant, Social Media, Twitter, Web, web 2.0 and tagged foodpanda, Home Delivery Restaurants, QSR, Restaurant, Restaurant Call Centre Outsourcing.
 Bookmark the permalink.
 Leave a comment.